SChernykh/p2pool/README.md

 * Fast block times, down to 1 second
 * Uncle blocks are supported to avoid orphans - all your shares will be accounted for!
 * Configurable PPLNS window size and block time
-* Advanced mempool picking algorithm, it creates blocks with better reward than what monerod solo mining does
+* Advanced mempool picking algorithm: it creates blocks with better rewards than what monerod solo mining does
 * Password protected private pools
 * Highly reliable configurations are supported (multiple P2Pool nodes mining to the same wallet, each P2Pool node can use multiple Monero nodes and switch on the fly if an issue is detected)
-* Mining through [TOR](docs/TOR.MD) and [I2P](docs/I2P.MD) are fully supported
+* Mining through [TOR](docs/TOR.MD) and [I2P](docs/I2P.MD) is fully supported

 ## How payouts work in P2Pool

 First you need to find a pool share.
 This share will stay in [PPLNS](https://en.wikipedia.org/wiki/Mining_pool#Pay-per-last-N-shares) window for up to 2160 pool blocks (6 hours, auto adjustable to balance payout sizes and frequency).
 The moment P2Pool finds a Monero block and you have at least 1 pool share in PPLNS window, you'll get a payout!
 Monero block reward is split between all miner wallets in PPLNS window.
-Each miner gets a part of block reward proportional to the total difficulty of his/her shares in PPLNS window.
+Each miner gets a part of the block reward proportional to the total difficulty of his/her shares in PPLNS window.

 **NOTE** If P2Pool doesn't have enough hashrate to find Monero blocks faster than every 6 hours on average (~15 MH/s), **not all your pool shares will result in a payout**.
 Even if pool hashrate is higher, bad luck can sometimes result in a share going through PPLNS window without a payout.
 But in the long run it will be compensated by other shares receiving multiple payouts - your payouts will average out to what you'd get with regular pool mining.